hoi4/wiris-test/README.md

 - run `npm i`
 - run `ng serve`

-For me this also currently fails with the following error:
+~~For me this also currently fails with the following error:~~

-> zone-evergreen.js:2892 POST http://localhost:4200/localhost:8000/integration/configurationjs.php 404 (Not Found)
+> ~~zone-evergreen.js:2892 POST http://localhost:4200/localhost:8000/integration/configurationjs.php 404 (Not Found)~~

+I was able to fix this issue by using `http://localhost` instead of just `localhost` in the `URI` configuration (see commit)

+Now the only error I see is that `tech.txt` cannot be fetched due to a CORS issue.
+When using `base64` saveMode, it seems to work fine nonetheless, but when using `image` the request is done against e.g. `http://integration/showimage.php?formula=c5ca3f1e4b7337bcfec8cecf4be47726` (the `localhost` part is somehow missing just like on the `test.php` page reported above)